Why Does Upload Speed Feel Like Watching Paint Dry? Solutions from the Tech Trenches

 3. Wi-Fi contra.
 Ethernet Limitations

 Wi-Fi signals weaken with distance and interference, meaning your upload speeds might be even slower than what your ISP promises.
-Employing an Ethernet cable instead of Wi-Fi can stabilize and improve your upload speed.
+Using an Ethernet cable instead of Wi-Fi can stabilize and improve your upload speed.

 4. Cloud Backups and Background Uploads